gcalab/files/Methods in Molecular Biology/Viruses/project/ReadMe.md

    └── #contains directory of directories with internal dirs named 0,1,... representing identified regions of structural deviation; sliced up regions of the pdb files in the pdbs/ folder using RMSD header data after running get_slices() from main.py
 ```
 ### Scripts

+> [!NOTE]
+> The `get_nma.R` script is an R file that you can run in Rstudio and is the only non python script for analysis.
+You can adjust in input and output folder paths in file.

 #### Callable functions of functions.py:

 1.   get_mut_fasta(fasta_path, mut_path, out_path)